-Based on the assessment performed by management as at 31 March 2021 and 31 March 2020, the identified expected credit loss on cash and cash equivalents was not significant to be recognised.
+Based on the assessment performed by management as at 31 March 2023 and 31 March 2022, the identified expected credit loss on cash and cash equivalents was not significant to be recognised.
+All cash and cash equivalents were performing (Stage 1) as at 31 March 2023 and 31 March 2022.